 Two Brooches and a ring mixing pink gold and yellow gold, set with diamonds, circa 1940-1950

 But metal was not the only resource that became scarce during the war.
 The arrival of precious stones from Asia was also interrupted.
 It is for this reason that the jewels of the 40s are mostly set with synthetic sapphires or rubies, made by Verneuil (Auguste Verneuil made the first corundum synthesis in 1902).
-Nevertheless the very pink color of the rubies and the dark blue of the sapphires allow a rather simple and fast identification of these synthetic stones.
+Nevertheless the very pink color of the rubies and the dark blue of the sapphires allows for a rather simple and fast identification of these synthetic stones.

 Emeralds, Verneuil synthetic rubies and sapphires, yellow gold ring, circa 1940-1950.

-The great jewelers of that time
+Great jewelers of that time

 Today we find sumptuous pieces of great jewelers such as: Boucheron, Van Cleef and Arpels, Cartier, Sterle, Mauboussin, Mellerio Mellerio, Belperron, Verdura, Dusausoy, Marchak, Bulgari, Fred, Hermès …